You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-Even though most people know using a car seat is the safer choice, many children still go without.
+Even though most people know using a car seat is the safer choice, many children still go without one.
 According to the Centers for Disease Control and Prevention, 636 children who were 12 years old and younger died in motor vehicle traffic crashes in 2018, and more than 97,000 were injured.
 Of the children 12 years old and younger who died in a crash in 2018 (for which restraint use was known), 33% were not buckled up.
 While it can’t be confirmed that those children would have survived had they been using a car seat, other research reveals the importance of such safety precautions.
 A study conducted by the National Highway and Traffic Safety Administration found that 325 children were saved by their car seats in 2017.
-This data tells us that children should always be using car seats, no matter what the circumstances are.
+This data tells us that children should always use car seats, no matter what the circumstances are.

 Car Seat Laws In The Carolinas